madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 title:  "Nonparametric T Test on Alzheimer's Disease Data"
 date: 2024-10-20
 description: The data used in this paper looks at numerous medical and lifestyle records for 2,149 unique patients with and without diagnosed Alzheimer's disease.
-This analysis will first determine the distribution of Mini-Mental State Exam data for patients with and without a family history of Alzheimer\'s.
+This analysis will first determine the distribution of Mini-Mental State Exam data for patients with and without a family history of Alzheimer's.
 Afterwards, a Mann-Whitney test will show that there is no significant difference between the two groups.
-Finally, conclusions and future study recommendations will be made based on the results of this paper\'s study.
+Finally, conclusions and future study recommendations will be made based on the results of this paper's study.
 image: "/assets/img/LA_blog.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---